michaelbartnett/withlox/README.md

 - [ ] Milestone: Solid GUI Terminal: Test/develop on Windows

-- [ ] Memory: Free the memory used by the CLI value args

 - [ ] Memory: Wrap malloc and free in order to count allocations

-- [ ] Initial TODO: Validate values against type descriptors.

 ### 2016-03-19-0352 Cleanup Todos